-If your dishwasher has more than one wash cycle, you can change a cycle anytime during a cycle.
+You can change a cycle anytime during a cycle.

-- 1. Lift the door latch to stop the cycle. - 2.
-Press a cycle and, if desired, press an option. - 3.
-Turn the cycle control knob clockwise. - 4.
-Check the detergent dispensers.
+- 1. Lift the door latch to stop the cycle.

+- 2. Turn the cycle control knob clockwise.

+- Check the detergent dispensers.
 They must be filled properly for the new cycle.

 NOTE: Turning the cycle control knob can cause the covered detergent dispenser section to open and release the detergent.
 Check the covered section if the cycle uses detergent in both sections.